 The more difficult aspect was instead the large number of strays that I saw killed on the country’s roads.
 It was a sobering experience while driving.

 Firstly, a caveat about our experiences eating in restaurants in Romania with our dog.
 It was the middle of summer and we had beautiful weather every day, so we rarely even considered seeing if our dog was allowed to dine inside.

 The one exception was a cafe in a small city where we discovered they had ultra-fast wi-fi (compared to the barely-there connection at our hotel), so we asked to sit inside so we could also plug-in our laptops.
 The staff were okay with us sitting just inside with our dog, as long as he was well-behaved.
 (Just remember, when using shared wi-fi like at cafes or hotels, you should use a VPN to keep your internet browsing private and protected.
-For a guide to all of the best VPNs available, check out BestVPN.com.)
+For more information on protecting your digital privacy, check out ProPrivacy.)